-Recovery.
 Your rocket may be recovered in several separate sections if you wish.
-The part that contains the egg and altimeter must use a streamer for recovery; other parts of the rocket may return separately and may use parachutes.
-Time will be recorded from the moment of liftoff to the moment that the first part of the portion of the rocket containing the egg touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the sight of the timers.
-We will ask a student team member to stand with our timers to identify which section of the descending rocket contains the egg and should be timed.
+The part that contains the eggs and altimeter must use a parachute (and no other deployed recovery device) for recovery; other parts of the rocket may return separately and may use parachutes of any size, or streamers.
+Time will be recorded from the moment of liftoff to the moment that the first part of the portion of the rocket containing the eggs touches the ground, ceases its descent (e.g. lands in a tree), or disappears from the sight of the timers.
+We will ask a student team member to stand with our timers to identify which section of the descending rocket contains the eggs and should be timed.
 Each section or piece of the rocket must come down safely.
 A heavy piece (nose cone, body section, rocket engine casing, etc.) that falls to earth in a stable, non-tumbling/non-gliding mode at high speed without a recovery system of some kind at any point in its recovery phase is not safe, and flights that have this happen will be disqualified for being unsafe.
 Note in particular that having a rocket engine casing pop out of your rocket in flight and fall separately without a recovery system, or separating the entire recovery system from the rocket during flight will result in a disqualification.
-The only part that must be returned to the event officials after the flight is the part with the egg and the altimeter.
+The only part that must be returned to the event officials after the flight is the part with the eggs, the altimeter, and the parachute.